muis44/muis44/README.md

 - 👋 Hi, I’m @muis44
 - 👀 I’m interested in Data Engineering and Cloud Computing technologies
 - 🌱 I’m currently learning CD/CI, Cloud Technologies and Data Engineering on advanced level
-- 💞️ I’m looking to collaborate on Data and Sfotware Development related teams
+- 💞️ I’m looking to collaborate on Data and Sfotware Development related projects
 - 📫 By email

 <!---